 Third Reich also called Nazi Germany, is how it became known the period of dictatorship imposed by Hitler between 1933 to 1945, before being defeated by the Allie Power, thus, giving an end to World War II.

 After assuming power in January 1933, Hitler transformed Germany into a totalitarian state, where the Nazi Regime controlled almost every aspect of life.

 During this period, Germany was flooded by an antisemitism idea, that considered the Germanic people as the purest branch of Aryan people, generating racism and causing persecution towards minorities including the Jews who were murdered in millions, giving legitimacy to the beginning of the World War II.

 If you have a short stay in Berlin, here is a guide to 3 days in Berlin.
 I highly recommend buying the hop on hop off bus ticket and the Museum Pass Berlin as it will make you save money and time during your trip.

-10 Third Reich Landmarks to Visit in Berlin
+10 Third Reich and World War II Landmarks to Visit in Berlin